-2. Authority be delegated to the Head of Housing & Community Services to carry out consultation as outlined in Paragraph 4.1 of the report with Maidsafe users and to provide a further report to the Committee within 6 months recommending the hours of live monitoring.
+2. Authority be delegated to the Head of Housing & Community Services to carry out consultation as outlined in Paragraph 4.1 of the report and to provide a further report to the Committee within 6 months recommending the hours of live monitoring.